Spaggel/magento2-customer-activation/README.md

 composer require enrico69/magento2-customer-activation
 ```

-Whatever the way you choosed, activate the module and then run the following command:
+Then activate the module, reindex and flush the cache using the following commands (from the root of your project):

 ```
+php bin/magento module:enable Enrico69_Magento2CustomerActivation
-php magento indexer:reindex
+php bin/magento indexer:reindex
-php magento cache:clean
+php bin/magento cache:clean
 ```

 ## Configuration